Skip to main content

 Lost in the headlines was the fact that the share of Flint children with troubling lead levels wasn’t high from a historical perspective, or even at that time in Michigan.

-Flint’s leader, teachers and parents shouldn’t believe that the city’s children will struggle, said Dr. Susan Buchanan, director of the Great Lakes Center for Reproductive and Children’s Environmental Health at the University of Illinois-Chicago.
+Flint’s leaders, teachers and parents shouldn’t believe that the city’s children will struggle, said Dr. Susan Buchanan, director of the Great Lakes Center for Reproductive and Children’s Environmental Health at the University of Illinois-Chicago.

 “There is scientific proof that lead levels even below 1 (microgram per deciliter) have subtle effects on development,” Buchanan said. “(But) the facts show that lead levels in (Flint) children, overall, were 3 to 5 times lower than what was common for people growing up in the ‘70s and ‘80’s.